ristiisa/pocketrgb-et/README.md

 ![blue-green](screenshots/blue-green.bmp)

 ## To-do
-* Fix MissingNo. not having the correct graphics, if possible.
-This could potentially also fix MissingNo. corrupting Hall of Fame data.
 * Restore the title screen scrolling for R/G
 * Restore the title screen Woosh scrolling sfx
 * Compare and replace non-matching blocks of the Unknown Dungeon map